SC upholds bail for Kashmiri journalist Fahad Shah, but rejects High Court order on UAPA

 Bail can be granted under the Unlawful Activities Prevention Act if the accused presents no ‘clear and present danger’ to society, the High Court had ruled.

-The Supreme Court on Monday held as incorrect the judgement of the Jammu and Kashmir and Ladakh High Court that an accused can be granted bail under the Unlawful Activities Prevention Act if he does not present any “clear and present danger” to the society.
+The Supreme Court on Monday held as incorrect the judgement of the Jammu and Kashmir and Ladakh High Court that an accused can be granted bail under the Unlawful Activities Prevention Act if he does not present any “clear and present danger” to society.

-The High Court judgement in November 2023, which granted bail to Kashmir-based journalist Fahad Shah, had also held that lowering of India’s reputation globally cannot be considered a terrorist act within the ambit of Section 15 of the anti-terror Act.
+The High Court judgement in November 2023, which granted bail to Kashmiri journalist Fahad Shah, had also held that lowering of India’s reputation globally cannot be considered a terrorist act within the ambit of Section 15 of the anti-terror Act.

 The Supreme Court bench of Justices Bela Trivedi and Satish Chandra Sharma, however, did not overturn the bail granted to Shah, as he had already been out on bail for over a year and the trial had not yet started.
 The court said that the High Court order should not be cited as a precedent in other cases.